garden-io/garden/docs/guides/migrating-to-bonsai.md

   - `maven-container` (superseded by the `jib-container` plugin)
   - `npm-package` (the `exec` provider is a good replacement there)
   - `openfaas`
+- Bonsai follows the YAML 1.2 specification when reading Garden configuration files by default, and Acorn followed the 1.1 standard ([Summary of the differences](https://yaml.org/spec/1.2.2/ext/changes/#:~:text=The%20most%20significant%20difference%20between,counterparts%20are%20parsed%20as%20strings.)).
+  - To go back to using YAML 1.1 if you intend to make your config compatible with both Bonsai and Acorn, you can add a version directive at the top of the Garden configuration file:
+    ```YAML
+    %YAML 1.1
+    ---
+    ```
+  - Kubernetes still uses YAML 1.1 by default as of today ([Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/34146)), and we continue to use YAML 1.1 when reading Kubernetes manifest files.

 ## Note before continuing